 ABOUT

-CITY GONGFU KIDS
+ABOUT CITY GONGFU KIDS

-As well as the obvious health, fitness and self-defence benefits, children learn the values of respect, self-discipline, teamwork, avoiding conflict and helping others through our
+As well as the obvious health, fitness and self-defence benefits, students learn the values of respect, self-discipline, teamwork, avoiding conflict and helping others through our kung fu code of conduct.
+Fees for school clubs are paid on a term basis and fees for out-of-school clubs are paid for on a monthly membership basis.
+There are no contracts or hidden charges.

 We are an inclusive club but please note that as there is only one instructor (Sifu Kee), our group classes might not be suitable for some children with specific support requirements.